ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `double` | 0.0     |

 Description
-:   The height of map, allows to avoid rviz visualization flickering at -0.008
+:   The height of the map used for visualization, helping to avoid RViz flickering issues (e.g., at -0.008).

 ### **`origin_x`**